 If you hold a provisional driving licence, you’re not allowed to drive on motorways unless you’re with a qualified driving instructor in a dual-control car.
 However, you’re free to drive elsewhere in any weather and at any time, as long as you have a driving instructor or appropriate accompanying driver.

 If you’re only going to be driving during driving lessons with a qualified instructor, you won’t need provisional licence insurance, known as learner driver insurance.
 This is because you’ll be covered on your driving instructor’s insurance.

 On the other hand, if you’re planning on driving between your lessons, you will need car insurance that covers you on your provisional driving licence.
-There are plenty of specialised insurance options that cover people on their provisional licences, such as learner driver insurance and hybrid insurance.
+There are plenty of specialised insurance options that cover people on their provisional licences, such as learner driver insurance.

 How long does a provisional driving licence last for?

 A provisional licence lasts for 10 years.
 So, you won’t need to apply for a new one any time soon (unless, of course, you lose your provisional licence… we’ll cover that further down!).

 Bear in mind, however, that once you pass your theory test, you only have two years in which to pass the practical driving test.
 If you don’t pass your practical test within this time, you’ll have to retake your theory test.

 If you do let 10 years go by and you find yourself needing to renew your provisional licence, you can quickly renew it online by heading to the DVLA.
 You’ll need to:

 - Have a valid UK passport